imclaren/blog/_posts/2014-09-24-specialists.md

 Only specialists get hard things done.

-### 4. A superstars may be a specialist in another field
+### 4. A superstar may be a specialist in another field

 Or possibly a few fields.
 But avoid the candidate who is apparently generally (and generically) great.
 Avoid potential hires who are not, and have never been, specialists in any field.